sveltia/sveltia-cms/README.md

 Sveltia CMS is a Git-based lightweight headless CMS, which means:

-- Git-based: Your content is saved as static JSON, YAML or TOML files on your Git repository.
-No database or API is involved.
+- Git-based: The content is saved as static JSON, YAML or TOML files on your Git repository.
+No 3rd party database or API is involved.
 Your data is yours.
 - Lightweight: The app is compiled as a single small JavaScript file served via a CDN.
 You don’t have to sign up for a service or install additional software.
 - Headless: The CMS only takes care of raw data.
 You can read it and render the final content with your favourite framework.